-In its ever-expanding Medical Devices and Diagnostics division, many operating companies -- including surgical supplies companies Ethicon and Ethicon Endo-Surgery, orthopedics device maker DePuy Synthes, and vision care subsidiary Vistakon -- have experienced strong sales growth.
+In its ever-expanding Medical Devices division, many operating companies -- including surgical supplies companies Ethicon and Ethicon Endo-Surgery, orthopedics device maker DePuy Synthes, and vision care subsidiary Vistakon -- have experienced strong sales growth.
 The division also includes the LifeScan diabetes care unit, which includes the growing Animas insulin delivery offerings, and Cordis, a maker of cardiovascular products.
+The company has launched more than 50 new major products since 2012, and it expects more than 30 new major filings within the next couple of years.

 Operating companies in the Pharmaceuticals division include Janssen Biotech (formerly Centocor Ortho Biotech), Janssen Pharmaceuticals, and Noramco.
 Remicade is the company's top earner, bringing in more than $6 billion in annual sales or 9% of total revenue; in addition to psoriasis, the drug treats Crohn's disease, rheumatoid arthritis, and ulcerative colitis.
 In addition, key drugs earning over $1 billion annually are Procrit (sold internationally as Eprex), schizophrenia medication Risperdal Consta, cancer treatment Velcade, AIDS therapy Prezista, and plaque psoriasis drug Stelara.

-While the US and Europe represent the company's largest markets (accounting for about 45% and 25% of sales, respectively), the firm has been working to expand its presence in markets in Asia (especially China) and other regions that are emerging as high-growth opportunities.
-In 2013 the company reported that 22% of sales came from emerging markets Brazil, Russia, India, and China.
+While the US and Europe represent the company's largest markets (accounting for more than 45% and 25% of sales, respectively), the firm has been working to expand its presence in markets in Asia (especially China) and other regions that are emerging as high-growth opportunities.
+In 2014, the Asia/Pacific region and Africa together accounted for 18% of revenue, while the non-US Western Hemisphere accounted for 10%.
 J&J has research facilities in about a dozen countries in North America, Asia, Europe, and the Middle East.
-It sells its products in about 275 countries.
+It sells its products in more than 265 countries.

 J&J spends another $5.4 billion on its Pharmaceuticals segment's R&D pipeline in an effort to fight off the drug industry's biggest challenge: patent expiration.
 The company aims to launch a number of new drugs to replace former bestsellers in areas including immunology, pain, cardiology, infectious disease, and neurology.
-In 2012 J&J gained FDA approval for Sirturo for pulmonary, multi-drug resistant tuberculosis.
 J&J also works to add new indications for existing drugs.
 For instance, in 2014 the Janssen Pharmaceuticals unit was granted approval for Invokamet to treat type 2 diabetes.
 It combines J&J's existing Invokana diabetes treatment, which promotes the loss of glucose in urine, with a drug that decreases production of glucose in the liver and improves the body's insulin response.
-Fighting generic competition will be a continuing challenge as more products fall off patent; for instance, top sellers Concerta and Levaquin (an anti-infective also known as Floxin) lost their patent protection in 2011.
+Also that year, Janssen entered into an exclusive licensing agreement with Vertex Pharmaceuticals to develop, manufacture, and commercialize influenza A treatment VX-787 (currently in phase II development).

 The Consumer segment has been troubled by supply issues that the company has been addressing.
 It ended 2013 with the top OTC sellers for adults and children with its Tylenol and Motrin products.
 J&J is counting on its Neutrogena, Listerine, and Johnson's Baby brands to deliver growth for the segment going forward.

 In response to patent protection losses, as well as other competitive and product safety challenges, J&J completed a number of restructuring and cost-cutting programs between 2009 and 2011, including divestitures, workforce reductions, and manufacturing plant consolidations.
-In addition, in 2013 it sold three consumer women's health brands (Carefree, o.b., and Stayfree) to Energizer for $135 million.
 Continuing to narrow its focus on core businesses in high-demand product areas, in 2014 J&J sold its Ortho-Clinical Diagnostics business to The Carlyle Group for about $4 billion.
-The company agreed in 2015 to sell cardiovascular products maker Cordis to Cardinal Health in a $1.99 billion transaction.
+The company then agreed in 2015 to sell cardiovascular products maker Cordis to Cardinal Health in a $1.99 billion transaction.

 Mergers and Acquisitions